akgunburak/Neural_Collaborative_Filtering/README.md

-# Neural Collaborative Filtering - Omer Burak Akgun
+# Neural Collaborative Filtering

+This repo contains an implementation of 'Neural Collaborative Filtering' using Pytorch.

 &nbsp;

-&nbsp; This project contains an implementation of 'Neural Collaborative Filtering' using Pytorch.

-&nbsp;

 ## Scripts

-**config.py: ** All the algorithm settings.
+**config.py:** All the algorithm settings.
-**data_utils.py: ** Necessary classes and methods to create and preprocess datasets.
+**data_utils.py:** Necessary classes and methods to create and preprocess datasets.
-**model.py: ** Class for Neural Collaborative Filtering method.
+**model.py:** Class for Neural Collaborative Filtering method.
 And also function to recommend items.
-**evaluate.py: ** Functions for calculating 'Hit Ratio' and 'Normalized Discounted Cumulative Gain Ratio'.
+**evaluate.py:** Functions for calculating 'Hit Ratio' and 'Normalized Discounted Cumulative Gain Ratio'.
-**main.py: ** Main function that runs the algorithm.
+**main.py:** Main function that runs the algorithm.

 &nbsp;

 ## Dataset
-&nbsp;
 MovieLens 1M Dataset is used.
 Files in dataset:
 &nbsp;
 **[movies](data/movies.dat):** movie_id, title, genre